 6. Hosts file pinning chatgpt.com elsewhere

-Rare but fatal — some corporate / school setups point chatgpt.com at an internal proxy.
-Cookie writes against the proxy’s internal IP, public IP can’t read it.
+Rare but fatal.
+Some corporate or school setups point chatgpt.com at an internal proxy.
+The cookie is written against the proxy’s internal IP, and the public IP can’t read it.

 Shortest path to fix